 Our work aims at answering questions such as whether attention capacity differs between adolescents from different European regions and if so, which factors (i.e., socioeconomic status, fitness, fatness, or quality of diet) may explain those discrepancies, said Professor Francisco B. Ortega last author of the paper and group leader of the PROFITH (PROmoting FITness and Health through Physical activity) research group from the University of Granada.

 The HELENA (Healthy Lifestyle in Europe by Nutrition in Adolescence) Study performed in European adolescents provides a good opportunity to explore these hypotheses.
 The total HELENA population consisted of 3528 adolescents from 10 cities in nine European countries.
 However, this study included 627 European adolescents (54% girls), aged 12.5-17.5 years, since attention capacity was assessed only in six cities, in which we administered the d2 Test of Attention.
-Figure 1 detailed the included cities: two cities from the south of Europe: Athens in Greece and Zaragoza in Spain, and four cities from the center of Europe: Dortmund in Germany, Lille in France, Pécs in Hungary, and Vienna in Austria.
+We detailed the included cities: two cities from the south of Europe: Athens in Greece and Zaragoza in Spain, and four cities from the center of Europe: Dortmund in Germany, Lille in France, Pécs in Hungary, and Vienna in Austria.

 Irene Esteban-Cornejo, the lead author of the paper highlighted that adolescents from the south of Europe had a significantly higher score in attention capacity compared with adolescents from central Europe independently sociodemographic factors (i.e., age, sex and socioeconomic indicators) and health-related factors such as body mass index, cardiorespiratory fitness, and diet quality index.
 These differences should be taken into account by educational institutions when promoting new approaches for putting into the practice student’s capacities.